 The ranges of monetary penalties are designed to address the specific risks posed by each infraction and by the various industries regulated by the AGCO.
 It is important to note that what are listed in the schedules are maximums only and that most penalties assessed will actually fall lower in the potential range, based on individual circumstances.

 The amount of an assessed monetary penalty is based on the particular circumstances of the infraction, including the compliance history of the licensee.
 The quantum of a monetary penalty will be higher where a particular infraction is of a more serious nature, and/or can escalate where the licensee has previously been ordered to pay a monetary penalty however continues to operate in non-compliance with the Liquor Licence Act.
 The AGCO is required to use funds collected through monetary penalties exclusively for education and training programs for licensees, permit holders and registrants, as well as for public awareness campaigns, which will further promote compliance with the law in the future.
+For more information on the order of monetary penalties fund, please see here.

 For any further questions related to monetary penalties, please see our